 Figure 7.
-Measured Ni concentrations at Site 113: Pontardawe Tawe Terrace and Site 115: Pontardawe Brecon Road, in 2015.
-Both sites were sampled weekly except Pontardawe Tawe Terrace was sampled daily from 19th August.
-For this period, weekly averages of the daily results have been plotted.
+Measured Ni concentrations at Site 113: Pontardawe Tawe Terrace and Site 115: Pontardawe Brecon Road, in 2016.
+Both sites were sampled weekly except Pontardawe Tawe Terrace which was sampled daily from 19th August 2015 - 3rd February 2016.
+For the period 1st January - 3rd February 2016, weekly averages of the daily results have been plotted.